 Cast: Aubrey Plaza.
 Elizabeth Olsen and O’Shea Jackson Jr.

 Ingrid Thorburn is an unhinged social media stalker with a history of mental illness who moves to Los Angeles to make friends with Taylor Sloane (Elizabeth Olsen).
 Taylor is an Instagram “influencer” whose seemingly perfect life isn’t all it appears to be – putting the two women on a crash course that we can see coming from miles away.
+Taylor soon realizes that the unstable young woman is more of a stalker than a follower.

 The Little Hours (2017)